MCamp859/hello-world/evam-dek-12sep22/README.md

 ### Visualize Output

-The output can be verified through the rtsp stream being published by the Gstreamer pipeline for the specific topic.
+The output can be verified through the rtsp stream being published by the GStreamer pipeline for the specific topic.

-The Output can be verified with GUI and the VLC media player can be used for live streaming of the processed Video.
+The output can be verified with GUI and the VLC media player can be used for live streaming of the processed video.

 To visualize the output after the pipeline is started using the curl/Json command.